vapor/blog/Content/posts/vapor-for-vscode.md

 ---
 date: 2025-09-23 16:00
-description: The official Vapor extension for Visual Studio Code is here!
+description: "The official Vapor extension for Visual Studio Code is here, with features for Vapor, Fluent, and Leaf to speed up development.
+Here's a tour."
 tags: vapor, toolbox, templates, leaf, fluent, vscode
 authors: Francesco
 ---